MCUdude/usbisp/README.md

 ## Quick Start

-1. Remove the aluminium shell and put the device into the "self-programming" mode by connecting two pads on the back of the PCB marked with "UP":
+1. Remove the aluminium shell and put the device into the "self-programming" mode by connecting two pads on the back of the PCB marked with "UP".
+A sharp tweezer may also be used is the holes aren't covered with solder.

 	![USBISP PCB Back](usbisp-pcb-back.jpg "PCB — USBISP Version 2.0 / MX-USBISP-V4.00")

-2. Connect your favorite programmer to the header of USB ISP referring to the pinout on the case of the device.
-If you don't have one around, then use an Arduino with `ArduinoISP` example running on it.
-It is supported by avrdude as `avrisp`.
-Be sure to set baud rate to 19200.
+2. Connect your programmer to the header of USB ISP referring to the pinout on the case of the device.
+As for now only USBasp, USBtinyISP and AVRISPMKII is supported without modifying the makefile.

-3. Upload the prebuilt firmware in `./firmware/main.hex` and set the fuses to HFUSE=0xDD and LFUSE=0xFF.
+3. Upload the prebuilt firmware in the `firmware` folder by running the following commands:
+* `cd` into the frimware folder
+* Set the correct fuses by running `$ make fuses ISP=usbasp`
+	* Change the ISP parameter to select `usbtiny` or `avrispmkii`
+* Load the pre-compiled hex file by running `$ make flash ISP=usbasp MCU=atmega88`
+	* If the programmer uses ATmega88p instead, simply use `MCU=atmega88p`

 4. Disable self-programming jumper.